AuthorOfTheSurf/KobraScript/README.md

           return true                                               return true
       end                                                       };

 A function that does not return anything in KobraScript is called a procedure, written as `proc`.
-All other subroutines are functions, `fn`, and are expected to have a return statement.
+All other subroutines are functions, `fn`, and may optionally have a return statement.
+Subroutines are first-class in KobraScript.
+Also note that the return statement always expects an expression--return `null` if you have nothing better to return.

     proc print_intake (y):                                  function printIntake (y) {
         say(average_intake(y))                                  console.log(averageIntake(y))